Press & Media

 The Lincoln Gomez review ran simultaneously in his LinkedIn newsletter and in the Aruban newspaper Trempan as a two-page LEGAL column feature, with the English review on the left and a Papiamento companion column on the right.
 The print placement gives the review reach into Papiamento-language readership beyond the English LinkedIn audience.

-Radio & cultural resonance
+Radio & broadcast

 Refleho di Dia: "E Calco — Bos di Pueblo, Simbolo di Bida y Ritmo di Alma"